xuankimtran/docs-1/pages/katalon-studio/docs/console-mode-execution.md

          <td>-executionProfile</td>
          <td>
             <p>Specify the execution profile that a test suite executes with</p>
-            <p>From <strong>version 7.6+</strong>, you can use this option in Test Suite Collection execution.
+            <p>From version 7.6+, you can use this option in Test Suite Collection execution.
 The specified execution profile is applied to all test suites in that collection.</p>
          </td>
          <td>N</td>
       </tr>